ultimatile/add-skill/README.md

 Notes:
 - Codex does not currently support project-specific skill locations; the installs above are global.
 - Each skill must reside in its own directory (e.g., `~/.codex/skills/my-skill/SKILL.md`) with `name`/`description` kept to one line and within Codex limits (≤100/≤500 chars respectively).
+- Using `--symlink` allows automatic updates when you `git pull` in the repository.

 **Important**: The skill path format is `"./skills/skill-name"` where `skill-name` matches the directory name under `skills/`.